SystemSpace/Compendium/compendium.rst

 What are the most powerful, influential and selective groups in LFE (or outside of it) that aren't the companies listed on the home page?
   Hmmm… Myrad (magic development), Komata (AI), Espare (technology and creating new species) and the Niskai Collective (new species) are honorable mentions, I suppose.

+Are there lawyers in LFE?
+  Depends on the area.
+In Ghakuwent-sj, yeah.

 Culture